N-R-K/sxcs/README.md

 `sxcs` into a magnifier.

-The magnifying window can be customized via using `--mag-filters <filter-list>`, where `filter-list` is a comma separated list of filters to apply in order.
+The magnifying window can be customized via using `--mag-filters <filter-list>`, where `filter-list` is a comma separated list of filters to apply.
+The filter-list will be applied in order, as given by the user.

 The default filter list is the following: